Riadabd/export-and-import-lpdc-data/README.md

     - <location/to/import-lpdc-production-data.sh>:/tmp/import-lpdc-production-data.sh
 ```

 Before running migrations in `app-lpdc-digitaal-loket`, make sure to edit the parameters described in the [Note on Virtuoso settings](#note-on-virtuoso-settings) section.
-Run `docker compose up -d migrations` and wait for the migrations to complete.
-Enter the `virtuoso` container (`docker compose exec virtuoso bash`) and `cd /tmp`; you will find the script and a folder containing the LPDC production turtle files.
+Run `docker compose up -d virtuoso` and wait for `virtuoso` to start up (by seeing `Server online at 1111 (pid 1)` in the logs).
+Enter the `virtuoso` container (`docker compose exec virtuoso bash`) and `cd /tmp`; you will find the script (`import-lpdc-production-data.sh`) and a folder containing the LPDC production turtle files.

 Running the script (`./import-lpdc-production-data.sh`) will quickly load all triples into the database.